rizac/eGSIM/README.md

 **Note** that the current commit hash (`git log -1`) **should be the same** as in `requirements.txt` (i.e., the string portion between '@' and '#' of the text line containing "smtk").

-Then (re)install smtk to point to this directory:
+Then, (re)install smtk from the cloned directory:

 ```
 cd ../gmpe-smtk # (or whatever you cloned the forked branch)